anvix9/anvix9.github.io/_posts/2024-06-22-monograph-3-philosophy-or-intuition-mother-of-science.markdown

 <br/>
 <p style="text-align: justify;">
 Is the research direction aligning with a possible evolution of our understanding of the world as it is or is it just a biased caprice or constraint imposed by either the scientist or his society?
-The idea of understanding the world is matching transparency, transparency in a sense that what is provided as solution (which is in fact, the perception of the scientist) is just a proof of Nature and its law fully understood, therefore there is no difference between the perception of the scientist and reality.
-The full reliability of the scientist lies in this alignment.
+The idea of understanding the world is matching transparency, transparency in a sense that what is provided as solution (which is in fact, the perception of the scientist) is just a proof of Nature and its law fully understood, therefore there is no difference between the perception of the scientist and reality. <mark>The full reliability of the scientist lies in this alignment</mark>.
 </p>
  <br/>
 <figure style="text-align: center;">